donkuri/japanese-resources/README.md

 - Mining setups
   - **[Mining setup guide](https://donkuri.github.io/learn-japanese/mining/)** - A guide to mining along with setups for most common forms of media.
 Written by [kuri](https://github.com/donkuri/).
   - [Xelieu's mining setup](https://lazyguidejp.github.io/jp-lazy-guide/) - Another setup mining guide.
 Written by [Xelieu](https://github.com/xelieu).

 - Mining templates
   - [Lapis](https://github.com/donkuri/lapis) - A new notetype combining the best of JPMN and JP-study below in a streamlined way that is compatible with many tools.
 Made by [ruri](https://github.com/bewizible) and [kuri](https://github.com/donkuri).
   - [Senren](https://brenoaqua.github.io/Senren/) - Another new notetype with a very full set of features and a clean-looking UI.
 Made by [BrenoAqua](https://github.com/BrenoAqua).
   - [jp-mining-note](https://arbyste.github.io/jp-mining-note-prerelease/) - A popular notetype for mining.
 Very feature-rich.
 Originally made by [aquafina](https://github.com/Aquafina-water-bottle/), now maintained by [arbyste](https://github.com/arbyste/).
   - [JP-study](https://github.com/rudnam/JP-study) - A collection of templates including a mining template.
 Made by [rudnam](https://github.com/rudnam).
   - [Crop Theft](https://github.com/Kuuuube/crop-theft) - A more minimalistic but complete mining notetype.
 Made by [kuuube](https://github.com/Kuuuube).
+  - [Vertical Cards](https://github.com/kiwakiwaa/vertical-cards/) - A bit of a different take on Anki notetypes.
+Allows for vertical content.
+Made by [kiwakiwaa](https://github.com/kiwakiwaa).

 ## Immersion